bears0/ElasticBandPathPlanner/README.md

 Use spacebar to clear all obstacles from the grid.

-Use 'g' to generate the RRT. 'c' to clear
+Use 'g' to generate the RRT. 'c' to clear.

+Use 'l' to load obstacles from a file.
+Use 's' to save obstacles.